 Buying locally and seasonally is better for you and certainly better for the planet.
 Seasonality applies just as much to flowers as it does to food in my opinion.

 I’ve been doing some serious market research lately and was a pleasantly surprised to hear that the provenance of my flowers was top of the list as important to my customers.
 This is a huge turnaround from when I started growing cut flowers almost 10 years ago, people didn’t care where they came from or how they were grown because they weren’t eating them but what’s the first thing you do when you receive flowers, you stick your nose into them and take a big long sniff, if you compost them you’re contaminating your compost with the residues of chemicals in the commercial growing process.

-This is precisely why we stopped supplementing our crop with imports seven years ago, I struggled to get rid of the contaminated foliage and realized I was part of the problem by supporting an industry that I had such misgivings about regarding their ethics.
+This is precisely why we stopped supplementing our crop with imports seven years ago.
+I struggled to get rid of the contaminated foliage.
+I realised I was part of the problem by supporting an industry that I had such misgivings about regarding their ethics.

 It hasn’t been easy, turning work away at a time of year when you could badly do with income.
 For several years, being on the breadline so to speak but I have a social and moral obligation to protect the flora and fauna that resides with us as much as trying to provide a safe future for our children.
 It’s a little scary sometimes when you stand up for something you believe in and hold true to your values, especially when those values can’t pay the mortgage.
 I’m happy to say I’ve turned it around because you as a consumer are asking about the Provenance of your flowers and for that I’m very grateful.